marcin-osowski/upro/README.md

 the performance of `UPRO` I'll compare it to compounded 3x daily `SPY` price changes, from previous closing price to next closing price.

+Let's call this "ideal" 3x daily `SPY` fund as `SPY3X`.
+On every market closing the `SPY3X` has exactly 3x the percentage change of `SPY`.
+For example, suppose that on day 1 `SPY` closes at 100.00, and `SPY3X` closes at 200.00.
+On day 2 `SPY` closes at 102.50 (which means it had a 2.5% daily change), then `SPY3X` must have closed at 215.00 (which means it had a 7.5% daily change).

 ### Handling of dividends
-Dividends need to be included for `UPRO`, but also for `SPY` when constructing the "ideal" daily 3x SPY benchmark.
-Otherwise the comparison is unfair, it makes it look like `UPRO` delivers higher results than the "ideal", cost-free and interest-rate-free daily 3x SPY benchmark:
+Dividends need to be included for `SPY` when constructing `SPY3X`.
+Otherwise the comparison is unfair, it makes it look like `UPRO` delivers higher results than `SPY3X`, which is a cost-free and an interest-rate-free version of `UPRO`.
 #### TODO: insert a PNG with the chart.

+Dividends are included by boosting the closing price of the security by the dividend value (making it equivalent to full dividend reinvestment).